rbjanis/Dissertation/README.md

 psychological symptoms (CCAPS): Effects on outcome and client moderators of effectiveness

-PhD dissertation, Rebecca Janis.
+Rebecca Janis dissertation for psychology PhD at Pennsylvania State University.
 Defended on June 11, 2020.

 While psychotherapy is largely effective, some clients do not improve and even get worse during treatment.
 Psychotherapy routine outcome